What’s Happening? July 2022

 July 14 to 17: Fiestas Patronales de Cidra

 Cidra will celebrate in honor of the town patron saint.
 It’s a 4-day party, featuring food, music, games, artisans, and more.
 It will be held at their Public Plaza.
 Check their Facebook page for more info.

 July 24 to 28: Fiesta de Santiago Apóstol

 One of the most colorful examples of the melding of Puerto Rico’s Spanish and African cultural heritage would be the annual Fiestas Tradicionales en Honor a Santiago Apóstol (traditional festivities to honor Saint James) in Loíza.
 It is a multi-day event that occurs around July 25, the feast day of Saint James.
 Besides the traditional religious activities/processions, there is usually the town Carnaval around this time.
-Expect lots of colorful parades, dance shows, music (traditional bomba along with newer stuff), and tables/kiosks selling crafts and traditional food.
+Expect lots of colorful parades, dance shows, music (traditional bomba, along with newer stuff), and tables/kiosks selling crafts and traditional food.
 I have not heard for sure yet, but I expect that on July 30 at the El Batey De Los Hermanos Ayala, the Ayala family usually hosts a bomba “fiesta” with music and dancing.

 This is just a small subset of activities occurring this month.
 As always, be sure to check our events calendar, Facebook page, or Twitter feed for other events happening this month and throughout the year all across the island.

 PuertoRicoDayTrips.com assumes no responsibility regarding your safety when participating in the activities described in this article.
 Please use common sense!
 If your mother or that little voice in your head tells you that you are about to do something stupid … then don't do it!